Scrabble letter distributions: Romanian

-Diacritical marks are ignored, so for example Ă and Â are played as A, Î is played as I.
+Diacritical marks are ignored, so for example Â is played as A.

 Both distributions lack K, Q, W and Y, since they are only used in foreign words.
 However, you can still use a blank to represent these letters.
-The letter X is also used only in loanwords, but it is not so rare, so it is included.
+The letter X is also used only in loanwords and a few native words, but it is not so rare, so it is included.

 Russian

 Russian-language Scrabble sets, which use Cyrillic letters, contain 104 tiles using this distribution: